Georgetown heated igloos

 Igloos at the Fairmont

-We love the Fairmount’s patio for great drinks and their special patio menu, and the fact that they always add standing heaters around the bar during the fall.
-But this year they’ll be bringing back their heated igloos, too!
+I love the Fairmount’s patio for great drinks and their special patio menu, and the fact that they always add standing heaters around the bar during the fall.
+But the last couple of years they’ve been adding heated igloos, too!

 These decorated igloos are up on the Fairmount’s patio usually by late November, to go along with their fall/winter drink specials.